Synerise/android-sdk/README.md

 It is validated by checking if incoming push contains "content-type" key with "simple-push" value.<br>
 `Injector.isSyneriseBanner(Map<String, String>)` only checks whether provided push data comes from Synerise and is it specifically Synerise Banner.
 It is validated by checking if incoming push contains "content-type" key with "template-banner" value.<br>
+`Injector.isSilentCommand` only checks whether provided push data comes from Synerise and is it specifically Silent Command.
+It is validated by checking if incoming push contains "content-type" key with "silent-command" value.<br>
+`Injector.isSilentSdkCommand` only checks whether provided push data comes from Synerise and is it specifically Silent SDK Command.
+It is validated by checking if incoming push contains "content-type" key with "silent-sdk-command" value.<br>

 #### Optional callbacks
 It is not always suitable for you to cover your Activities with any banners which may come.<br>